-The governing board is aware that it is beneficial to excluded children to begin their alternative education arrangements before the sixth day of exclusion; therefore, the governing board will always attempt to arrange alternative provision before the sixth day of exclusion.
-Where it is not possible to arrange alternative provision during the first five days of exclusion, the school will ensure that they take reasonable steps to set and mark work for the excluded child.
+The Governing Body is aware that it is beneficial to suspended and excluded children to begin their alternative education arrangements before the sixth day of suspension or exclusion; therefore, the Governing Body will always attempt to arrange alternative provision before the sixth day.
+Where it is not possible to arrange alternative provision during the first five days, the school will ensure that they take reasonable steps to set and mark work for the child.

-If a child with SEND has been excluded, the governing board will ensure that:
+If a child with SEND has been suspended or excluded, the Governing Body will ensure that: